AntonyDerache/flutter_hangman_initiation/README.md

 ## Getting Started

-The main branch is a starting point for developers to pull the project.
+The main branch is a basic version 1 of the project with a functionnal game.

-Refer to the other branch for different step of the project

-### main branch

-Starting Point for the development

-## v1
+## version-1

 - Player can enter a word to guess